PAIDiPaidThis.com

 Dog cancer treatment cost in the UK, including chemotherapy

 Few phone calls are harder than the one telling you a dog has cancer.
 On top of the worry sits a very real question about cost, because treatment can range from a simple lump removal to months of specialist chemotherapy.
-This guide explains what drives the price so the real bills below make more sense.
+This guide explains what drives the price so the real bills below make more sense, and what you can actually do to keep the bill under control without giving up on your dog's care.

 The quick version

-- Referral to a specialist centre, often corporate-owned, adds to the bill, and corporate practices averaged 18.3% higher prices.
+• Referral to a specialist centre, often corporate-owned, adds to the bill: the CMA found corporate-owned practices charge 18.3% more on average than independents.

-- Insurance cover and clear written estimates matter more here than for almost any other treatment.
+• Insurance cover and clear written estimates matter more here than for almost any other treatment, because cancer care can run for months and cross annual limits.

 What people actually paid